Wine Terms

 A term indicating a dry sparkling wine.

-A red grape that is widely grown in the Languedoc-Roussillon region of southern France, as well as in other parts of the world.
-Carignan is known for its high acidity, firm tannins, and flavours of dark fruit and spices.
-Carignan is often used as a blending grape but is also made into varietal wines.
+A red grape widely grown in southern France’s Languedoc-Roussillon and beyond.
+Known for its high acidity, firm tannins, and flavours of dark fruit and spice, Carignan is often used in blends but also shines in well-made varietal wines.

 The French term for grape variety.

-A wine region in northeastern France, known for its sparkling wines generally made from Chardonnay, Pinot Noir, and Pinot Meunier (though a few other grapes are allowed).
-Champagne is made using the traditional method, also called the méthode champenoise, which involves a second fermentation in the bottle.
-Champagne is known for its lively and complex character, with flavours of citrus, brioche, and honey.
+A prestigious wine region in northeastern France, celebrated for its sparkling wines made primarily from Chardonnay, Pinot Noir, and Pinot Meunier.
+Crafted using the traditional method (méthode champenoise), Champagne offers vibrant acidity and complex flavours of citrus, brioche, and honey.

-A red grape that is widely grown in the southern Rhône Valley of France, as well as in other parts of the world.
-Cinsault is known for its soft and fruity character, with flavours of red berries and spices.
-Cinsault is often used as a blending grape but is also made into varietal wines.
+A red grape grown widely in the southern Rhône Valley and beyond, valued for its soft, fruity character.
+With flavours of red berries and gentle spice, Cinsault is often used in blends but also shines in fresh, approachable varietal wines.

 The process of removing suspended particles from wine to make it clear.